grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-plugin.md

 For an example of a health check in a frontend data source, see our [datasource-http](https://github.com/grafana/grafana-plugin-examples/blob/edf9f0259d28bc14aaaac4204058f7caab99d6ab/examples/datasource-http/src/DataSource.ts#L84) plugin.

-## Data frames
+## Returning Data frames

 There are countless different databases, each with their own ways of querying data.
-To be able to support all the different data formats, Grafana consolidates the data into a unified data structure called _data frames_.
+To be able to support all the different data formats, Grafana consolidates the data into a unified data structure called [data frames](../../introduction/data-frames.md).

 Let's see how to create and return a data frame from the `query` method.
 In this step, you'll change the code in the starter plugin to return a [sine wave](https://en.wikipedia.org/wiki/Sine_wave).

 1. In the current `query` method, remove the code inside the `map` function.

    The `query` method now look like this:

+   **src/datasource.ts**

    ```ts
    async query(options: DataQueryRequest<MyQuery>): Promise<DataQueryResponse> {